ChedGrant/my-first-2d-game/README.md

-# my-first-2d-game

-Backup copy of the project is in branch "Backup" --> jump, run, idle animations is included in this backup
+Note:
+Branch: Original Backup
+This has the backup with the code for character animations (idle (standing), run and jump).

 I will be updating the Level 1 branch frequently.